envygeeks/jekyll-docker/cache/3.0.1/README.md

 ### Nginx

 This image includes Nginx and even adjusting and adding some location stuff or basic customizations via a `.nginx` folder in your Jekyll root.
 These do not affect the entire server and only affect the server in Jekyll's context, so you will be able to add locations and other customizations into Jekyll's server directive.
 Nginx exists to allow you to do advanced stuff but our recommended access is through the default port 4000 right now.

 ## Current Gems

+The Github (pages tag) may contain dependencies that we don't directly carry, you should also see https://pages.github.com/versions/ to see what extra dependencies that the pages tag might carry, and if you wish them to be included please file a ticket and we'll consider it.

-* [jekyll-sass-converter][jekyll-sass-converter] - a SASS converter
+* [jekyll-sass-converter][jekyll-sass-converter]: SASS converter.
-* [jekyll-coffeescript][jekyll-coffeescript] - a CoffeeScript converter
+* [jekyll-coffeescript][jekyll-coffeescript]: CoffeeScript converter.
-* [pygments.rb][pygments.rb] - pygments syntax highlighting in ruby
+* [pygments.rb][pygments.rb]: Pygments syntax highlighting in Ruby.
-* [rdiscount][rdiscount] - discount (For Ruby) Implementation of John Gruber's Markdown
+* [rdiscount][rdiscount]: Discount (For Ruby) Implementation of John Gruber's Markdown.
-* [html-proofer][html-proofer] - test your rendered HTML files to make sure they're accurate
+* [html-proofer][html-proofer]: Test your rendered HTML files to make sure they're accurate.
-* [jekyll-redirect-from][jekyll-redirect-from] - seamlessly specify multiple redirections URLs for your pages and posts
+* [jekyll-redirect-from][jekyll-redirect-from]: Seamlessly specify multiple redirect URLs for your pages and posts.
-* [jekyll-compose][jekyll-compose] - streamline your writing in Jekyll with these commands
+* [jekyll-compose][jekyll-compose]: Streamline your writing in Jekyll with these commands.
-* [jekyll-sitemap][jekyll-sitemap] - silently generate a sitemaps.org compliant sitemap
+* [jekyll-sitemap][jekyll-sitemap]: Silently generate a sitemaps.org compliant sitemap.
-* [jekyll-feed][jekyll-feed] - generate an Atom (RSS-like) feed of your Jekyll posts
+* [jekyll-feed][jekyll-feed]: Generate an Atom (RSS-like) feed of your Jekyll posts.
-* [RedCloth][redcloth] - a Ruby library for converting Textile into HTML
+* [RedCloth][redcloth]: Ruby library for converting Textile into HTML.
-* [kramdown][kramdown] - fast, pure-Ruby Markdown-superset converter
+* [kramdown][kramdown]: Fast, pure-Ruby Markdown-superset converter.
-* [redcarpet][redcarpet] - the safe Markdown parser, reloaded
+* [redcarpet][redcarpet]: The safe Markdown parser, reloaded.
-* [jemoji][jemoji] - GitHub-flavored emoji plugin for Jekyll
+* [jemoji][jemoji]: GitHub-flavored emoji plugin for Jekyll.
-* [Maruku][maruku] - a Markdown interpreter written in Ruby
+* [Maruku][maruku]: Markdown interpreter written in Ruby.
-* [jekyll-mentions][jekyll-mentions] - @mention support
+* [jekyll-mentions][jekyll-mentions]: @mention support.

 ## Building Only